AdaCore/gnatstudio/docs/release_notes/plugins.rst

 New :file:`formatfile.py`
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This optional plug-in adds a new menu `/Edit/Format Whole File` which reformats
+This optional plug-in adds a new menu :menuselection:`Edit-->Format Whole File`
-the whole file using GPS internal formatting, while preserving the current
+which reformats the whole file using GPS internal formatting, while preserving
-cursor location.
+the current cursor location.

 This is a simple plug-in that can be used as an example on how to create
 new menus and preserve the current location.